DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 So let’s begin our comprehensive review of the complete application.

-## Examining the Flow of Information into the Application: Understanding How Data Enters the System
+## Examining the Flow of Information into the Application: Understanding How Data Enters the System <a name="flow"></a>

 Analyzing the application's core files, namely `/challenge/application/main.py` and `/challenge/run.py`, provides insights into how information flows into the application.
 Let's delve into each of these files: